Wasserstein $k$-Centers Clustering for Distributional Data: Method

-\begin{rmk}[Observation of distributional data] In practical analysis, the distributions $\nu_i$ are seldom directly observed; instead, we observe independent samples from them.
-In this case, we need to estimate the distributions from the samples before implementing the clustering method.
-See Section \ref{sec:estimation_distributoin} in the Supplementary Material for a description of the estimation procedure. \end{rmk}

-We describe the procedure of our clustering method.
-It consists of three steps: the selection of the dimension $M$ of geodesic modes, initial clustering and reclassification.
+We describe the specific procedure of the proposed method.
+Recall that it consists of the three steps: the selection of the dimension of geodesics, initial clustering and reclassification.

-\paragraph{Selection of the Dimension of Geodesic Modes.} First of all, we select the dimension $M$ of the geodesic modes for our method.
-To this end, we define a notion of explained variation for geodesic PCA in the Wasserstein space.
-Specifically, let $\hat{\nu}_{\oplus}$ be the empirical Fr\'{e}chet mean of the $n$ distributions $\nu_1, ..., \nu_n$ defined by \eqref{eq:emp_fmean}, and for any $M' \in \mathbb{N}$, let $\hat{G}_{M'} \subset\mathcal{P}(\Omega)$ be an $(M', \hat{\nu}_{\oplus})$-nested principal geodesic of the $n$ distributions.
-The cumulative proportion of variation explained by $\hat{G}_{M'}$ is defined as
+\paragraph{Selection of Dimension of Geodesic Modes.} First of all, we select the dimension $M$ of the geodesics.
+It is a parameter needed to be specified in the proposed method, and the selected dimension is used in the subsequent steps.
+To select it, we define a notion of explained variation for geodesic PCA in the Wasserstein space.
+Specifically, let $\hat{\nu}_{\oplus}$ be the empirical Fr\'{e}chet mean of the $n$ distributions $\nu_1, ..., \nu_n$ defined by